12 – 13 April 2021

 - Valvular heart disease and its therapy (evidence from basic and clinical research) (BS)

 - Cardiac arrhythmias, sudden cardiac death (CB)

 - Cardiovascular primary prevention: nutrition, physical activity, sex and gender differences in cardiometabolic diseases, sex specificity of new biomarker profiles from OMICS approaches (genome, transcriptome, metabolome and proteome) (EO, TM)

 - Cardiovascular diseases in specific risk populations, e.g. in young women and men, patients with inflammatory and infectious diseases (EO, TM)

 - Cardiovascular secondary prevention (gender differences in cardiac rehabilitation utilization, risk stratification, and pharmacotherapies) (EO, TM)

-Dr. med.
+Prof. Dr. med.
 Dr. sc. nat.
 Taulant Muka, Institut für Sozial- und Präventivmedizin, Universität Bern

 PD Dr. med.
 Barbara Stähli, Universitäres Herzzentrum, Universitätsspital Zürich

 Registration form and Deadline